Automated-Amphibians/automated-amphibians.github.io/team/2023/game-time.md

 ---

 ### Alliance Negotiation
-* Stay in lane, or negotiate another strategy such as flow
+* *Stay in lane* or negotiate another strategy such as flow
 * Coopertition, Get four links
 * We balance, two get on, we'll complete last minute links, or join you on